lerthy/ECSProject/ops/iac/modules/cicd/README.md

 The module expects the following buildspec files in your repository:

-- `terraform/buildspec-terraform.yml` - For Terraform operations
+- `ops/iac/buildspec-terraform.yml` - For Terraform operations
-- `web_app/buildspec-webapp.yml` - For web application build and deployment
+- `ops/packages/buildspec-frontend.yml` - For frontend web application build and deployment
+- `ops/packages/buildspec-backend.yml` - For backend API build and deployment

 ## IAM Permissions